JHolder17/qu-web-developer-challenge/README.md

 ✅ Sorting by setup, punchline, or type

-✅ Add/remove favorite jokes
+✅ Add/remove favorite and custome jokes

-✅ Add/remove custom jokes

 ✅ Persist favorites using `localStorage`